Integration guide

 With a user-facing web application

-In this example integration, the account is created before the KYB verification.
-Until the KYB verification is done and approved, the account is kept inactive and has limited access to your application (example: wire transfers are disabled).
+Until the KYB verification is approved, the customer account stays inactive with limited access to your application (e.g., wire transfers disabled).
+This design has several advantages:

-1. While the KYB verification is pending, the user has already access to your application.
-You can already build engagement: complete the setup, train the user, etc.
+• While verification is pending, the user already has access to your application — you can build engagement: complete setup, train the user, etc.

-2. With an account creation as first step of the process, you have more means to contact and re-engage the user in case of drip out.
+• Creating the account first gives you more ways to contact and re-engage the user in case of drop-off.

-3. You can pass down specific information to the KYB case such as: internal references (ex: account_id) or risk data (ex: acquisition channel).
+• You can pass down case-specific information, such as internal references (e.g. account_id) or risk data (e.g. acquisition channel).

 • Use the endpoint POST /api/portals (reference) to create a Portal link: